 Note: Azam restaurants serve the greatest Beryan in Isfahan.
 It’s the only special food of Isfahan that the place of its cooking and selling is almost separate from other dishes.
 Beryan is prepared on flatbread, with a layer of sautéd minced lamb meat.

-You can book The best Isfahan hotels easily through 1stQuest.
+You can book The best Luxury hotels in Isfahan easily through 1stQuest.

 Let’s move towards the oldest region in the city: Kohneh (sabzeh) square.
 The word “kohneh” means old in Farsi, so it explains the ancientness of the area perfectly.

 Jaameh mosque [UNESCO world heritage site] and Seyed mosque are in your walking distance.
 In the labyrinth of Isfahan alleys, you will find an amazing fun place to spend your afternoon in Qazi bathhouse.
 It dates back to 300 years ago and offers you an unforgettable memory with a unique experience in Hammam.

 Having taken a tranquil rest, head off to Choobi bridge and then Khaju bridge; the finest bridge of the city on Zayandeh river.
 Due to regional climate issues, the river is dry most of the time.
 However, the beautiful bridges that connect the northern and southern parts of the city are always worth a visit.